Reasons to go on a group tour in Iran

 After visiting the ancient cities of Iran, you will take a trip to the city of Shiraz.

-The infrastructure of Qeshm Island is not as well maintained as the famous Kish Island, but nevertheless it remains equally as attractive.
+The infrastructure of Qeshm Island is less developed than that of the famous Kish Island, but no less attractive.

-The exotic nature of the island is recognised as a national geopark and is under UNESCO protection.
+The island's exotic nature is recognized as a national geopark and is protected by UNESCO.

-On this day you will be taken on an excursion to Chahkooh Canyon, a valley with unique formations shaped by soil erosion.
+On this day, you will go on an excursion to Chah Kukh, a valley with bizarre shapes formed by soil erosion.

-On the tenth day of the Iran tour you will travel to Hormuz Island, located at the mouth of the Strait of Hormuz.
-This small island with a centuries old history and fantastic unearthly landscapes has received the descriptuion Martian among tourists due to its unusual red sands.
+On day ten, you'll travel to Hormuz Island, located at the mouth of the Strait of Hormuz.
+This small island, steeped in centuries of history and boasting fantastic, otherworldly landscapes, has been nicknamed "Martian" for its unusual red sands.

-After visiting Hormuz, you will return to Qeshm Island.
+After visiting Hormuz you will return to Qeshm.

 The day will be spent relaxing on the shores of the Persian Gulf.